yiwang/stjepang.github.io/_posts/2019-03-02-new-channels.md

 4. Stabilize `std::sync::channel`.
 5. Phase out `mpsc` and nudge users towards `channel`.

-Here's what the new channels would look like.
-There is only a single sender type for bounded and unbounded channels:
+Here's how the new channels would look.
+There is only a single sender type for both bounded and unbounded channels:

 ```rust
 struct Sender<T> {}